National Palace of Sintra & Gardens

 Opening Times

-The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm, with potential changes to these hours.
-On December 31, the palace will close at 1 pm.
+The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm.
+These hours are subject to change.
+On December 31, the monument will close at 1 pm.

 Children Under 6

-No ticket is required for children under 6 years old, but it is necessary to visit the ticket office at the National Palace of Sintra to collect their tickets.
+Children under 6 years do not require a ticket but must visit the ticket office at the National Palace of Sintra to collect their tickets.

 Preise